• Skip to primary navigation

 Accuracy of grammar

-As a result, it is vital that you check your work after you finish writing.
+As a result, you must check your work after you finish writing.
 Always try to leave yourself two minutes at the end to proofread your work.
 Simple errors, which could be fixed with a quick check, will really damage your marks in this area.

 Range of grammar